Remembrance Bike Ride 2018

 “I’m not going to sponsor you, but I’ll ride with you.”
-If these sound like unusual words from the organiser of one of NSW Police Legacy’s largest fundraising events, it’s because The Remembrance Ride came into being almost by accident.
+If these sound like unusual words from the organiser of one of NSW Police Legacy’s largest fundraising events, it’s because The Remembrance Bike Ride came into being almost by accident.

-When Craig Tonks’s mate, recovering from lymphoma and the aggressive chemotherapy used to treat the disease, told Craig he was riding from Sydney to Canberra to raise money for Lymphoma Australia, Craig offered to ride with him.
+In 2013, when Senior Constable Craig Tonks’s mate, recovering from lymphoma and the aggressive chemotherapy used to treat the disease, told Craig he was riding from Sydney to Canberra to raise money for Lymphoma Australia, Craig offered to ride with him.
 And as they rode together down the Hume Highway, Craig began to think about another charity dear to his heart, and to wonder if there was some way he could do this to aid NSW Police Legacy.

 He got talking to George Adams, the organiser of the Sydney-Wollongong ride celebrating 150 years of The NSW Police Force.
 And then he got talking to Sue Waites, the then chair of NSW Police Legacy.
 And then he got talking to his mates.
 Soon enough he had 21 riders interested, and a modest goal to raise $5,000 for Police Legacy.
 That first year, they raised over $17,000.